aoliver44/Spare-Tools/globus_instructions/transferring_to_juno.md

 Andrew Oliver
 ____________
 Listed here are instructions for moving data from (specifically) Spitfire to the USDA Juno archive servers.
-These instructions will likely work, with small changes, to other HPC environments. **These instructions also assume you have globus connect personal ALSO installed on your personal machine**.
+These instructions will likely work, with small changes, to other HPC environments. **These instructions also assume you have the application "Globus Connect Personal" ALSO installed on your personal machine**.
 If you need some help with that, follow the USDA instructions located here: https://scinet.usda.gov/guide/file-transfer/#globus-connect-personal (super easy...keep in mind if you are on a mac, you will have to give globus permission to any folders you want it to have access to.
-This should be apparent from system prompts though)
+This should be apparent from system prompts though).

 ### 1. Log on to Spitfire and navigate to your home directory